vickmuir/vpc-on-classic-block-storage/block_storage_is_manage.md

 Do you prefer to manage block storage volumes using the CLI?
 For information, see [Managing block storage volumes (CLI)](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-managing-block-storage-cli).
 {: tip}

-## What happens next
+## Next steps
 {: #next-step-managing-block-storage}

 You can [create additional volumes](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-creating-block-storage).

 For issues with existing block storage volumes, you might be able to troubleshoot and fix the problems yourself.
 For more information, see [Troubleshooting for block storage](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-troubleshoot).